Manannkumar/data-engineer-assignment/DOCUMENTATION.md

 make all
 ```

-This runs everything in order — starts Docker, pushes test messages, runs the ETL, and shows the results.
+This runs everything in order, starts Docker, pushes test messages, runs the ETL, and shows the results.

 To run steps individually: